purnima67/builders-academy-clone/README.md

 # builders-academy-clone
-A cloned version of the Builders Academy website .
+A cloned version of the Builders Academy website for learning purpose .